marcolab/ISS-Speed-Calculator/README.md

 ## Assumptions

-- The distance covered at each time interval is calculated assuming that the station travels on a spherical orbit, hence not changing its altitude
+- Distance covered at each time interval is calculated assuming that the station travels on a spherical orbit, hence not changing its altitude
 - Time difference between each poll is computed exploiting timestamps provided by the API, since some delays to get the response can be registered